 The standard rear seat is a 60/40 split.
 It folds flat easily.
 Simply flip up the seat cushion and flop down the seatback.
 Reclining rear seats are optional, as is a flat-folding front seat.
 With the rear seats folded flat, there's a spacious 54.2 cubic feet of cargo capacity.
-Fold down the passenger seat, and the Patriot has room for an eight-foot kayak.
+Fold down the passenger seat, and the Patriot has room for something eight feet long.
 With all the seats in use there's 23 cubic feet in the back, comparable with any compact SUV.
-For 2009, the rear cargo area gets a removable carpeted floor instead of a washable, removable vinyl floor.
+The cargo area has a removable carpeted floor.

 The Jeep Patriot's 2.4-liter engine works well.
-It has good power, as it produces 172 horsepower and 165 pound-feet of torque.
-It's responsive where it needs to be.
-You can be going uphill at 75 miles per hour, and it will still accelerate for you.
-Our only criticism is that it sounds gruff under heavy throttle, despite additional sound deadening material for 2009.
+It has good power, with 172 horsepower and 165 pound-feet of torque, and is responsive where it needs to be.
+You can be going uphill at 75 miles per hour, and it will still accelerate.
+Our only criticism is that it sounds gruff under heavy throttle.

-Also available is a 2.0-liter engine.
-We haven't tried it, but for the minimal price difference, we recommend the 2.4-liter.
+The 2.0-liter engine offers slightly better fuel economy, but, for the minimal price difference, we recommend the 2.4-liter.

 The five-speed manual gearbox is a joy to use, even with its long throws.
 The lever comes out of the center stack above the driver's right knee, an improvement over being on the floor near the right thigh.
 The five-speed makes the Patriot feel like a Jeep.
 Properly used, it brings out the potential of the engine.

 The suspension works well in all conditions.
-We gave it a good test over a 20-mile stretch of dirt road: hard-packed, potholed, a layer of loose dust, lots of uphill and downhill curves.
+We gave it a good test over a 20-mile stretch of dirt road: Hard-packed, potholed, a layer of loose dust, lots of uphill and downhill curves.
 The Patriot was stable and confident.
 We drove fast, and used the brakes hard; the ABS frequently activated on the slippery dust, with the all-season (not all-terrain) tires.
 We aimed for some of the potholes, including a 50-foot-long row of little ones.
 The independent suspension eagerly ate them up.
 Along came a washboard surface, and the Patriot stayed true.
 We hit an elevated cattle crossing at 30 miles per hour and tensed for an impact that never came.
-The Dodge Nitro, a Patriot cousin and competitor, would have been hammered.
 The Patriot did a great job in these conditions.

 On paved country roads the Patriot feels light and nimble.
-The turn-in is sharp.
 The ride is steady over rough asphalt patches.
-The body is well isolated from the wheels.
-You can hit a bump with one wheel without your head being tossed.
-You can hear the tires hitting the expansion strips on the freeway, but you can't feel it.
+The body feels well isolated and you can hit a bump with one wheel without your head being tossed.

 We also drove a Patriot with the trail-rated Freedom Drive II off-road package.
 It adds one inch to the ground clearance for a total of 9 inches, allowing a 29-degree approach angle, a 33-degree departure angle, a 23-degree breakover angle, and enabling the Patriot to ford 19 inches of water, that last part thanks to more body sealing and higher drivetrain vents.
 Both AWD systems have a locking center differential that sends half the power to the rear wheels.
 They also have a brake lock differential that can shift the power from side to side on each axle, important in slippery terrain.
 The Freedom II package also gives the CVT a low range with a ratio of 19:1, good for crawling over obstacles.